- Who We Are

 We are dedicated to sharing this work with diverse communities.

 Who We Are

 Triple Shadow’s unique combination of comic, subtle and transcendent elements evokes the world of nature as an active force in the unfolding of human events.
 The collaborative's approach reflects technique and spirit of diverse cultural sources.
-These include Bali and Java, where Beth Skinner and Edward Herbst have spent more than four years doing performance and research.
+These include Bali and Java, where Beth Skinner and Edward Herbst have spent more than six years doing performance and research.